-How can I assign benchmark assessments to my students?
+How can I assign assessments to my students?

-All users can assign benchmark assessments, but some features are limited for free users.
+All users can assign assessments, but some features are limited for free users.
 Learn more

 Here's how to use the Assessments feature:

-- Select Assignments in the left navigation bar of the Teacher Dashboard.
+- Select Assignments in the left navigation bar of the Teacher Home.

 - Select + Add An Assignment.

 - Select either Math or ELA from the options provided, depending on the subject in which you'd like to assign an assessment; then, select the type of assignment.

 - Select the class and students for whom you want to create the assignment.

-- Once you're satisfied with the assessment, select either Assign immediately to send the benchmark assessment to your students or Assign for the future to schedule a date for the students to receive the assignment.
-You will see the benchmark assessment listed in your assignments.
+- Once you're satisfied with the assessment, select either Assign immediately to send the assessment to your students or Assign for the future to schedule a date for the students to receive the assignment.
+You will see the assessment listed in your assignments.
 Note that students must log on at student.freckle.com or on the Freckle app to complete the assessment.

 - Have students log in to Freckle with their first name, last name, and class code.